 - MAT 1339 – Introduction to Calculus and Vectors (course equivalent to MCV4U)

-Course descriptions and course timetable are available on the Office of the Registrar website.
+Complete descriptions and course timetable are available on the Office of the Registrar website.

 Registration for summer courses starts on April 6, 2017 for students currently registered in a program of study.
 Students newly admitted to the University of Ottawa for the Fall 2017 semester will be able to register to the summer semester as Special students on April 20, 2017.